teiniker/teiniker-lectures-computerscience/configuration-management/coding-standard/README.md

 ## General Rules

-We use a common formating schema to ensure the readability of source code on the screen.

 * **Line Widths**
     * _Rule_: The width of all lines in a program shall be limited to a maximum of 80 characters.